Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent-variables.md

 draft: false
 weight: 40
 ---
-This topic describes, in more detail, the variable common to all agents:
+This topic describes, in more detail, the variables common to all agents:

 * [CENTRAL_APISERVICEREVISIONPATTERN](#central_apiservicerevisionpattern)